Let’s review the main versions of C++, along with their most important improvements and modifications.

 statement. - Parallel STL: Introduction of parallel operations in STL algorithms, optimizing performance in multithreaded applications.

-- New Memory Management Tools: With
+- New Tools for Memory Management: With

 std::byte